 Among the many tasks performed by the National and University Library, it is principally to care for the material that constitutes the Slovenian written cultural heritage, and makes part of the identity of the Slovenian nation - it guarantees the availability of materials for study and research, which promote the scientific, cultural and artistic production of tomorrow.

 We are very pleased that we are not alone in preserving the written cultural heritage of the Slovenian nation.
 We are grateful to all individuals and organizations who help us collect, preserve and promote the heritage.
 Therefore, since 2008 Trubar Prize has been awarded for important contributions to the preservation of the national written cultural heritage.
 It is given to individuals or legal entities who have made a significant contribution, or have important merits for the protection and preservation of the national written cultural heritage.
 The award is in the form of a diploma, and can only be received once.
 It is given by a special commission, which collects initiatives on the basis of a public tender.

-The 2022 Trubar award is granted to akad. prof. dr Janko Kos and Slovenska matica.
+The 2022 Trubar award is granted to prof. dr. p.
+Metod Benedik.

 The award will be presented on Wednesday, 13 December 2023, at 1 PM, in front of the Main Reading Room of the National and University Library.